All 11 countries and territories you can visit from England without quarantine on either end

 Editor’s note: This story has been updated with new information.

-In addition to the travel corridor list, the Foreign & Commonwealth Office has also revised its advice on travel to certain countries.
-After advising U.K. nationals against all non-essential international travel since the start of the coronavirus lockdown, the FCO has changed that.
+In addition to the travel corridor list, the Foreign, Commonwealth & Development Office has also revised its advice on travel to certain countries.
+After advising U.K. nationals against all non-essential international travel since the start of the coronavirus lockdown, the FCDO has changed that.
 Now, the office issues destination-specific advice.

 But what countries and territories will allow U.K. nationals in without quarantine and also appear on England’s travel corridors list?
 Alternatively, what countries will allow British travellers in without quarantine as long as you provide a negative COVID-19 test?
 Overall, there aren’t many you can travel to without a quarantine on either end of the trip so long as you have a negative test.
-In fact, there are only seven — and they change often.
-For example, as of 1 November, Cyprus is no longer an option for a no-quarantine destination.
+In fact, there are only 11 — and they change often.
+For example, Namibia will be removed from England’s travel corridor list as of 19 December.

 (It’s worth noting that this list applies to countries that appear on England’s travel corridors list.
 The countries that appear on the lists of Scotland, Wales and Northern Ireland may differ.
 And, of course, you can travel between the four nations of the United Kingdom without quarantine.)